adamluckydo/ontology/3_Buddhism/Buddhism.md

 1. You cease all clinging (if only for a moment).
 This breaks the cycle of Dependent Origination, causing the mind to "reset".

-2. By maintaining awareness while Dependent Origination "shuts down" and "powers on" again, you witness the fabrication of phenomena in real time, thereby understanding their Emptiness.
+2. By maintaining awareness while Dependent Origination "shuts down" and "starts up" again, you witness the fabrication of phenomena in real time, thereby gaining insight into their Emptiness.

-3. By understanding the Emptiness of all phenomena, you know that they are neither real nor not real, resulting in an "OS Update" of a new ontology: The Middle Way.
+3. With a better understanding the Emptiness of phenomena, your mind's OS runs differently, seeing things as a bit more "neither real nor not real" than usual.

-4. Snakes are now a bit more hose-like (see the last paragraph of [The Middle Way](#the-middle-way) for context).
+4. Snakes are now more hose-like (see the last paragraph of [The Middle Way](#the-middle-way) for context).
 Hooray!

 Sounds easy enough.
 Why don't you try it now?
 Go ahead, just cease all clinging.